John-Abbott-College/4A8-Notes/33_CICD_Workflow_Setup_Installer.md

-#### Only build in Release mode
+#### Build in Release mode, x86 and x64 architectures

 In the Windows Application Packaging (WAP) project, we only added build configurations for the Release mode.
-Change the script to only build in Release mode as well:
+Change the script to only build in Release mode, to reflect this:

 ```
   build: